Alberta SPOR SUPPORT Unit Platform Leads

 He attends on the general medicine Clinical Teaching Units and the Heart Failure Clinic at the University of Alberta Hospital, has published over 330 peer-reviewed manuscripts, is a recipient of the Royal College of Physicians and Surgeons of Canada Gold Medal for Research (2005) and the Canadian Society of Internal Medicine’s Senior Investigator Award (2013).

 He is past-President of the Canadian Society of Internal Medicine and has co-chaired the Canadian Hypertension Education Program Outcomes Research Task Force.

 Hude Quan, PhD – Lead, Methods Support & Development Platform

 Funded by Alberta Innovates – Health Solutions, Dr. Hude Quan is a professor in the Department of Community Health Sciences in the Cumming School of Medicine at the University of Calgary.

 Dr. Quan is an internationally renowned leader in health services research methodology, which is the hub for research and educational activities in this field of research.
 He is leading an international research group of health information created to develop, test, and promote methodological advances for the applied use of coded health information—with the aim of improving methods in health services research.

 Dr. Quan has published over 200 papers in peer reviewed journals; in 2014, Thomson Reuters listed him as one of the world’s highly cited researchers.

-Michael Hill, MD, FRCPC – Joint Lead, Pragmatic Clinical Trials platform
+Michael Hill, MD, FRCPC – Lead, Pragmatic Clinical Trials Platform